 They give us loans in our country.
-If we are lucky, they do give us unsecured business loans for startup in India.
+If we are lucky, they do give us unsecured business loan for startup in India.

 When we started our venture, banks for me was a place where client sent their money and we got our salaries

 As our business grew, I realized the constructive role a bank can play in our company’s growth.

 They definitely have a bigger role than you and I can think of .
 Especially, helping our startups/business grow.

 For a new startup finding its feet, the first thought to cross the mind of the Entrepreneur running the startup, when you talk of a bank is “How do we get an unsecured business loan in India for our startup?”.